 douro-river-gaia-porto-portugal

-The country has a low physical presence requirement for Golden Visa holders (only seven days in the first year and 14 days every two years after that), and dual citizenship is permitted for all applicants.
+The country has a low physical presence requirement for Golden Visa holders (only seven days in the first year and 14 days every two years after that), and dual citizenship is permitted for all applicants, as long as their original citizenship allows it.

 Applicants can acquire legal residency through several visas, including the Portugal D7 VisaPortugal Digital Nomad Visa, or Portugal Golden Visa.
-A2-level Portuguese is required to qualify for naturalization in Portugal.
+A2-level Portuguese, a clean criminal record, and a civic/culture test are required to qualify for naturalization in Portugal.

 View of Malaga harbour, Spain